-The Different Uses of Industrial Hemp
+Explore the Different Uses of Industrial Hemp

-The roots of the plant are often overlooked.
+- Roots – The roots of the plant are often overlooked.
 However, the roots have been used for thousands of years for their medicinal properties.
 The roots typically go through juicing and boiling processes.
 They often also end up as biomass.

-Hemp biomass is leftover raw materials that can be used in a variety of ways.
+- Hemp biomass – It is leftover raw materials that can be used in a variety of ways.
 Many hemp farmers sell wholesale biomass to concentrate processors who make specialized products like hemp oil, CBD oil, CBD isolate, and CBD distillate.
 The biomass can also undergo a fermentation process that turns it into hemp ethanol or energy fuel.

-Hemp Flower and Seed Processing
+Stages of the Hemp Flower and Seed Processing

 Timing is everything when it comes to growing hemp for seed or grain production.
 What makes harvesting hemp for its seeds difficult is the different maturation rates of the other parts of the same plant.
 It is not uncommon for seeds at the top of the plant to already be split open, signifying maturity, while the seeds lower down will not be ready for harvesting.
 Therefore, the goal is to harvest when the risk of seed loss is lowest.
 Harvesting hemp prematurely can result in non-viable seeds and loss of product.

-When hemp farmers determine it’s the optimal time to harvest the plant, bucking machines or destemmers/debudders are used to cut the flowering head from the plant.
+When hemp farmers determine the optimal time to harvest the plant, bucking machines or destemmers/debudders are used to cut the flowering head from the plant.
 The plant is sorted, separating the parts – flowers will go to seed production processing, while stalks will go to fiber processing.

 Matured seeds will be split open, making careful handling of the hemp seeds vital to maintaining the integrity of the seeds.
 They need to be removed from the flower head gently.
 The whole hemp seed will have a crunchy outer shell that will need to be removed through a dehulling process.

 In the past, dehulling was done by hand, making the manual process of dehulling tedious and prone to product loss.
 Today, modern dehulling machines use gentle vibration to remove the seed’s hard outer shell.
 The machine also cleans hull residues and collects kernels for disposal.

 For example, vacuums may run too fast with little control, bucket elevators require excessive maintenance, screw augers ruin the seed’s integrity by grinding action, and pneumatics cause inefficient usage of available energy.

-On the other hand, tubular cable and disc conveyors have been known to be the most efficient conveyor systems for industrial hemp seed processing.
+On the other hand, tubular cable and disc conveyors have been known to be the most efficient conveyor solutions for industrial hemp seed processing.
 They are gentle on the conveyed material, safe for the facility environment, and extremely cost-effective.

-Hemp Stalk Processing
+Stages of Hemp Stalk Processing

 Hemp farms begin harvesting for fiber production when the plants are in early bloom.
 For generations, hemp harvesting was performed manually.
 A hemp farmer would separate the bast fiber from the hurd by hand.
-Bast fiber is strong, which explains why it is the part of the plant used to make rope and canvas like boat sails.
-Because the fiber is incredibly strong, the process was painstaking and required a lot of strength.
-Thanks to technology, manually separating the raw fiber from the hemp plant’s woody core, or the hurd, can be approached in two ways.
+Bast fiber is strong, which explains why it is the part of the plant used to make rope and canvas-like boat sails.

+Today, separating the best fiber from the hemp plant’s woody core, or the hurd, can be approached in two ways.
 The first is through a mechanical process called decortication.
 Decortication equipment removes the woody interior from the stalk’s fibrous exterior.
 After hemp decortication, the fiber is scutched using a scutcher in preparation for spinning.
 The process also removes any impurities or residue, such as seed or hurd particles.
 The result is long lines of fiber that will be hackled or combed to remove broken fibers and align the fibers.

 The other way to process the hemp stalk for fiber production is through retting, which breaks down the bark tissue that binds the natural fiber to the stalk.
 There are various retting methods, including dew retting, water retting, warm water retting, green retting, and chemical retting.
 Of the retting methods, dew retting takes the longest as it takes up to five weeks.
 Water retting takes seven to ten days, while chemical retting takes as little as 48 hours.

 How hemp manufacturers process hemp depends entirely on the final product.
-Different uses of the hemp plant mean other equipment and methods to process industrial hemp.
+Different uses of the hemp plant require specific equipment and methods to process industrial hemp.
 What all hemp processors have in common is the need for advanced technology and equipment, such as an automated conveyor system, to minimize wastage and eliminate contamination from pests and diseases.

 If you’d like to increase productivity in your hemp processing facilities, why not look into automating material transport?
-Conveyor systems can improve your processing capacity by a lot, and reduce labor costs and the risk of human errors.
+A tubular conveying system can greatly improve your processing capacity and reduce labor costs and the risk of human errors.
 Contact Cablevey Conveyors to learn more about conveyor manufacturing and the best type of conveyor for your plant and equipment today.